 Good morning!
 I'm Chris Scobba!

-And I'm Rachel Byrkeland!
-Welcome to another exciting episode of "The Bear Facts", your weekly radio update from Bishop Garrigan High School.
+And I'm Brian Capesius!
+Welcome to a special episode of "The Bear Facts", where we're celebrating Catholic Schools Week here at Bishop Garrigan High School.

 "Bear Facts" Home Page